 A Starting Lineup—at Last!

-I’ve been watching more baseball on television lately, getting in touch with an early passion.
-I rarely tune in at the start of a game any more, but I do love an opening ritual—the announcement of tonight’s starting lineup.
+I have been watching more baseball on television lately, getting in touch with an early passion.
+I rarely tune in at the start of a game anymore, but I do love an opening ritual—the announcement of tonight’s starting lineup.
 The players are named and—if time permits—the broadcaster offers a little aside on each of them.
 It is a moment of great anticipation.

 Of course the game here—loving-kindness—is not at all like baseball.
 But it does have rituals.
 The lineup is always the same, except when I lose my way, which happens occasionally.
 And there are nine “players.”
-May I name them forthwith: (§)
+I mark the completion of each entry with a couple of oms.
+May I name them forthwith: *

 May I be kind.
 This is critical.
 It’s my only entry with an overtly political component: “Make America kind again.
 May America be kind and generous.
 May I be kind and generous.”
 And, as my friend Adrienne intones: “Be kind to yourself.”